kevinlxk/tidydata/CodeBook.md

 ## Codebook for Course Project

-# ID Variables: Variables
+# ID Variables

+These are variables that uniquely identify each observation in the dataset

 "id" - unique identifier for each subject
 "activity" - activity name: WALKINK, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+# Measure Variables

-# The following variables gives the AVERAGES of the mean and standard deviations of each of the measures across the same activity by the same individual.
+The following variables gives the AVERAGES of the mean and standard deviations of each of the measures across the same activity by the same individual.

 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"